aspose-words/Aspose.Words-Products/words/net/conversion/_index.md

 {{% blocks/products/pf/feature-page-section  h2="C# Word to PDF Conversion" %}}
 Word to PDF conversion is common case due to its sharing nature.
-Although Microsoft Word provides the facility of conversion, but whenever it is need to do it programmatically without having Microsoft Office installed then C# Microsoft Word API can do it easily.
+Although Microsoft Word<sup>&reg;</sup> provides the facility of conversion, but whenever it is need to do it programmatically without having Microsoft Office installed then C# Microsoft Word API can do it easily.
 It provides PdfSaveOptions class for various settings like number of pages to convert, PDF standard using PdfCompliance enum, iext and image compression options, adding electronic signatures and more.
 Pass these finalized options as parameter to Save method.

 {{% blocks/products/pf/feature-page-code h3="C# Word to PDF Converter Code" %}}